-At a glance it is there.
-In the same way that it has always been.
+From first glance it is there, in the same way that it has always been.
 That familiar bungalow on the tree lined street with its heritage features, history and subtle reminders that life wasn’t always as it is today.

 A ‘history’ is a chronicle of events and, from the very start of this project, the brief was clear – this was all about adding new events to the chronicle whilst celebrating and restoring the features that make this one of the most iconic homes in Manly.